 16.The Data Controls

 26.Deploying ASP.NET Applications

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 36:

 The display code is missing an "else" before the myString comparison.

 (The paragraph above the display code discusses the irrelevancy of the myString value - hence the need for an "else if" block.)

 On page 42:

 The parameter to GetProductPrice is shown as "ID" while the previous page (and the MSDN coding standards) specify that parameters should begin with a lower-case character.
 Therefore, the parameter should be "id" instead of the upper-case version.